openharmony/third_party_gn/docs/reference.md

       bar = "something"
     }

+  In the case of explicitly created scopes and scopes created by functions like exec_script, there is no reference to the parent scope.
+Such scopes are fully self-contained and do not "inherit" values from their defining scope.

-  Inside such a scope definition can be any GN code including conditionals and function calls.
+  Inside an explicit scope definition can be any GN code including conditionals and function calls.
 After the close of the scope, it will contain all variables explicitly set by the code contained inside it.
 After this, the values can be read, modified, or added to:

     myvalues.foo += 2
     empty_scope.new_thing = [ 1, 2, 3 ]